dawsonjon/101Things/docs/sstv_decoder_part2.rst

 The text overlay is implemented using a frame buffer that allows text and drawing primitives to be drawn in an area of memory.
-The frame buffer code was reused from the pico planetarium project.
+The frame buffer code was reused from the `pico planetarium project <https://101-things.readthedocs.io/en/latest/planetarium.html>`__.

 Although I could have used a touch screen for text entry, I wanted to support non-touch TFT displays, and didn't want to add additional hardware at this